Frequently Asked Questions

 The Parent PLUS Loan is disbursed 50% in the Fall semester and 50% in the Spring semester.
 If you have been approved for a Parent PLUS Loan, it may take 3-5 business days for it to be processed and applied to your student account.
 For more information on Parent PLUS loans, visit the Federal Student Aid website.

 To change your housing preference from on-campus to off-campus, submit an Undergraduate Financial Aid Revision Request form to LMU Financial Aid.
 Your request will be processed within 5-7 business days.
-Note that changes in housing preferences may not result in a change to your financial aid award, as the on-campus and off-campus cost of attendance figures are different by less than $1,000.
+Note that changes in housing preferences may not result in a change to your financial aid offer, as the on-campus and off-campus cost of attendance figures are different by less than $1,000.

 Q. What if I am receiving an outside scholarship?